chetansinghsajwan/notes/jman/pages.md

 4. Signup Page

-	Same login page for both users and companies.
+	Same singup page for both users and companies.

 ---